 The Munitions Response program area is developing and demonstrating advanced sensors, signal processing methodologies, platforms, supporting technologies, and remediation technologies to address the diverse challenges associated with the cleanup of munitions-contaminated land sites.

 Many active and former military installations have ranges and training areas that include adjacent water environments such as ponds, lakes, rivers, estuaries, and coastal ocean areas.
-On other sites, training and testing areas were deliberately situated in water environments.
-Disposal and accidents have generated munitions contamination in the coastal and inland waters throughout the United States.
+In other places, training and testing areas were deliberately situated in water environments.
+In addition, disposal and accidents have generated munitions contamination in the coastal and inland waters throughout the United States.
 The underwater environment both restricts access and may significantly impact the performance of established and emerging characterization technologies.

 The Munitions Response program area supports the development of technologies that can detect, characterize, and remediate military munitions in underwater sites.